Edinburgh Southern Orienteering Club

 • Compass directions and distance judgement: from the attack point, control 2 is to the southeast and about 70m away – SLOW DOWN at this point to make sure you go to the southeast, using your compass, and you pace count (see later) for about 70m.

-The map extract on the left illustrates a technique called aiming off, which allows a runner to safely cut corners (rather than running a longer distance round paths).
+This map extract illustrates a technique called aiming off, which allows a runner to safely cut corners (rather than running a longer distance round paths).
 The red dashed line shows a time-saving route.
 The idea is to deliberately aim for a line feature to the left or right of where you want to be on that line feature.
 In this example, you might choose a route that takes you west from control 1 to the path T-junction, but then cut across southwest, using a rough compass bearing to go about 75m to the N-S track further west, thus aiming off to the right of control 2, to make sure you joined the track north of the control, and turn south (red dashed line).
 This is safer, and probably faster than trying to go straight to control 2 along the purple line.

 So, on that basis, what are some coaching and training suggestions?
 Here are two training exercises you can do without a coach, although discussing them with a coach would provide added value.
 They incorporate compass work, pace counting, attack points and cutting corners.

-Compass directions and distance judgement.
-These are two of the most valuable navigation techniques in the “orienteering toolkit”, and so it is wise to be very diligent about learning them.
 At Orange level, compass directions takes us beyond using the compass simply to set the map to north, to using the compass to identify north, northeast, east, southeast, etc, and even in between, e.g. north-northeast.
 Distance judgement is facilitated by pace counting, which is knowing how many of your paces are needed to cover, say, 50m or 100m.
 The two techniques used together ensure you reach the vicinity of the control from an attack point.

 For the exercise, find an open or lightly wooded area (parkland?) that has a map, ideally an orienteering map but not necessarily.
 Choose three or four features (buildings, benches, trees) and measure their compass directions from each other and how far apart they are (50-100m is best).
 Now start jogging between these features using the compass directions you have and counting how many paces you take (or double paces, counting only your right or left foot).
 Keep a note of the number of paces and thus, knowing the measured distances, calculate your pace length (one pace might be about 1m).
 If you are using directions that take you uphill or downhill rather than across flat ground, keep a note of that as well – your pace length will differ, shorter or longer respectively.